-I. PURPOSE AND SCOPE
+304.1 PURPOSE AND SCOPE

-This policy provides guidelines for the issuance and use of the Conducted Energy Device (CED).
+This policy provides guidelines for the issuance and use of the conducted energy device (CED).

-II.
-POLICY
+304.2 POLICY

 The CED is used in an attempt to control a violent or potentially violent individual.
 The appropriate use of such a device may result in fewer serious injuries to officers and suspects.
-Use of CED by members of this department will be in compliance with this policy and The Kinston Police Department Use of Force Policy.